 Return a pybamm.
-Event object corresponding to the termination event class pybamm.step.CustomTermination(name, event\function)
+Event object corresponding to the termination event class pybamm.step.CustomTermination(name, event_function)

-- variables (dict) Dictionary of model variables, to be used for selecting the variable(s) that determine the event - step (pybamm.step.BaseStep) Step for which this is a termination event, to be used in some cases to determine the sign of the event.
+- variables (dict) Dictionary of model variables, to be used for selecting the variable(s) that determine the event - step_value (float or pybamm.
+Symbol) Value of the step for which this is a termination event, to be used in some cases to determine the sign of the event.